freebasic/fbfrog/readme.txt

 To do:

 - BOL checks use -1 instead skipRev(), so won't work if there is a TK_SPACE etc.
+- #defines don't emit comments yet
+- how to handle number literals properly?
+    - AST should store them as longints/doubles, plus dtype
+    - The lexer needs to parse 'ull' type suffixes etc., so it's the one that decides the dtype
+- should use TYPE_INT32 instead of TYPE_LONG, that's much less confusing (which "long" is it referring to, C's or FB's..)
+- why bother with TK_DIVIDER?
+We want automated formatting anyways, don't need dividers for that...

 - Combine -follow/-merge/-concat into just -merge
   - Make -merge the default